K\"ahler manifolds and mixed curvature: Canonical line bundle under non-positive curvature

 This proved the second equation. \end{proof}

 Along the \KR flow, it is well-known that the scalar curvature is bounded from below.
-We have the following analogy for the twisted \KR flow. \begin{lma} Let $g(t),t\in [0,T)$ be a solution to the twisted \KR flow on $M$.
+We have the following analogy for the twisted \KR flow. \begin{lma} Let $g(t),t\in [0,T)$ be a solution to the twisted \KR flow on $M$ with initial metric $g(0)=h$.
 Then the scalar curvature $\mathcal{S}(g(t))$ satisfies

-on $M\times [0,T)$ where $\sigma>0$ so that $\inf_M \mathcal{S}(g(0))+\tr_{h}\eta\geq -n\sigma^{-1}$.
+on $M\times [0,T)$ where $\sigma>0$ so that $\inf_M ( \mathcal{S}(h)+\tr_{h}\eta)\geq -n\sigma^{-1}$.
 In particular,